svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 peek at the insides of these at all.
 But I looked at [Lisperator](http://lisperator.net/pltut/) for some tips with the evaluator, I would definitely recommend this tutorial.
-I have probably stared at the tail-call optimizing evaulator at Lisperator for hours trying to understand what is going on there.
+I have probably stared at the tail-call optimizing evaluator at Lisperator for hours trying to understand what is going on there.
 I am not going to pretend that I fully understand it yet.
 Early on I used the [MPC](https://github.com/orangeduck/mpc) Micro Parser Combinators for